trek-view/basecamp/_posts/2020-05-08-metadata-exif-xmp-360-video-files.md

 Think of this output as a wrapper, or description, of the video.
 It is `Media Duration=15.98 s` long, was filmed on `Media Create Date=2020:04:15 09:14:04`, at `Video Frame Rate=29.97`, at an `Avg Bitrate=45.2 Mbps`, at `Megapixels=7.4`.
 We also know it's a 360 video because `Projection Type=equirectangular`.

 The eagle eyed might be wondering why `megapixels=7.4` (`Image Size=3840x1920`), which is less than the 4K the video was shot at.
-That requires another post entirely... which is already being drafted for next week.
+That requires another post entirely... coming soon!

-If you look at the full output you'll see different `Handlers` responsible for each of these tracks.
+If you look at the full output you'll see different `Handlers` responsible for each of the tracks I mentioned earlier.
 Here's the handler being defined for the metadata track:

 ```
 [QuickTime]     Handler Class                   : Data Handler